bustle/mobiledoc-kit/README.md

 ## Playing
 1. Build
-2. For image uploading and embedding, enter your credentials in `server/config.json`
+2. Copy or rename `server/config.example.json` to `server/config.json`.
+Then optionally add your credentials to the file for image uploading and embedding.
 3. Start the server: `npm start`
 4. Navigate to the demo at [http://localhost:5000](http://localhost:5000)